-The Project Management specialisation introduces students to the nine core knowledge areas of the international institute of project management.
+The Project Management specialisation introduces students to the ten core knowledge areas of the international institute of project management.
 The electives (that may be taken from a number of specified disciplines) aim to develop understanding and skills to equip students to take on multi-national projects that cross country and cultural boundaries, as well as develop an in-depth understanding of a specific domain area in which projects are of increasing importance.
-The Project Management specialisation includes an elective Project Management in Practice unit, in which students assess the effectiveness of projects by analysing a variety of real cases.
+The Project Management specialisation includes Project Management in Practice unit, in which students assess the effectiveness of projects by analysing a variety of real cases.

 Requirements for the specialisation

 The following information is for students who commenced study or transferred into the Master of Commerce from 2013 or students who commenced study in 2011 and 2012 and wish to follow these requirements for a specialisation.
 All other students should refer to the information set out below under Information for pre-2013 continuing students.

 To be awarded a specialisation in Project Management, students complete five units of study (30 credit points), comprising: